I haven’t touched anything academics-related for almost two weeks now.

 This is totally unfair.
 Of course, younger Mina had no choice but to do things properly no matter what.
 There was no opportunity for a slowdown.
 I just could not afford to slack off, because doing so would mean not having enough money for school, not being able to finish college, and failing to escape the terrible situation I was in.

 But now, I think it’s just okay be a little kinder to myself.
 I need to slow down or even take a break once in a while.
-I need accept that certain situations could negatively impact my productivity, and that’s just okay.
+I need to accept that certain situations could negatively impact my productivity, and that’s just okay.
 In other words, I need to understand that my inability to focus and remain productive in a situation we’re currently in is actually not a crime.

-In my case, I’ve been trapped in a condo unit for days now, with no one to talk to.
+I’ve been trapped in a condo unit for days now, with no one to talk to.
 My partner is in another city for work, while my entire family is in another region.
 There’s just no way to see them right now because of the lockdown.
 Sunlight has barely touched my skin, and I haven’t had enough physical activities to help release my happy hormones.
 I’ve been eating like shit, too.

-I know that my personal struggles right now are nothing compared to what others are dealing with right now, but I have to admit that things are taking toll on my mental health.
+I know that my personal struggles are nothing compared to what others are dealing with right now, but I have to admit that things are taking toll on my mental health.
 Like what I said in the message I sent my prof, this pandemic is affecting me more than I imagined.

 Also, adding to the stress is our government that has been anything but reassuring.
 It’s so frustrating to see it fuck things up, as though the threats weren’t serious at all.
 It does not seem to care much about the lives we already lost and are about to lose.